mgimond/Spatial_pre2021/_book/A02-Mapping-data.md

 ### Adding labels {-}

 You can add text and labels using the `tm_text` function.
-In the following example, point labels are added to the right of the points (`just="left"`) with an x offset of 0.5 units for added buffer between the point and the text.
+In the following example, point labels are added to the right of the points with the text left justified (`just = "left"`) with an x offset of 0.5 units for added buffer between the point and the text.

 ```r